matheuspolitano/MyArticles/article-7/README.md

 ## Unlocking the Power of Functional Options Pattern in Go

-If you're new to Golang, understanding patterns is particularly crucial for navigating popular libraries and writing code that's flexible, scalable, customizable, and maintainable.
+If you're new to Golang, understanding patterns is particularly crucial for navigating popular libraries, SDKs and writing code that's flexible, scalable, customizable, and maintainable.
 One pattern that stands out, especially in the Go ecosystem, is the Functional Options Pattern.
 This pattern is not commonly found in many other programming languages, so even if you're an experienced engineer, you might not be familiar with it.

 In this blog post, we'll dive into

-1 - What Problems Does the Functional Options Pattern Solve?
+1. What Problems Does the Functional Options Pattern Solve?
-2 - Functional Options Pattern Concept
+2. Functional Options Pattern Concept
-3 - How to Write Generic Helper Functions
+3. How to Write Generic Helper Functions
-4 - Implementing into an factory method.
+4. Implementing into an factory method.

 ## What Problems Does the Functional Options Pattern Solve?